The Applied Science Engineering certificate prepares students to transfer into an engineering degree program under BC's common engineering curriculum.

 Talented engineering graduates and their skills are also sought after in other fields such as management and finance.

+CNC Engineering (Applied Science) Certificate graduates are eligible for second-year admission into several universities in BC.
+Students within the CFYEC transfer program should be aware that they must follow all application procedures and policies of the receiving institution.
 Note that admission to these institutions may require course substitutions and other specific entry requirements.
-Admission may also depend on program availability and GPA cutoffs that are subject to change from one year to the next.
+Admission may also depend on program availability and GPA cut-offs that are subject to change from one year to the next.

 Note: Please contact the institution you wish to attend to verify transferability.